 As for who will play young Sheldon, Deadline reported Big Little Lies actor Iain Armitage snagged the role.
 Deadline also reported the comedy has cast Mary Cooper, Sheldon’s mother.
 In a genius move, Zoe Perry will take on the role.
 What makes this a genius move is that Perry’s mother, Laurie Metcalfe, plays Sheldon’s mom on TBBT.
 Really, the part couldn’t have gone to someone more perfect.

 Per THR, Lance Barber (It’s Always Sunny in Philadelphia), Raegan Revord (Modern Family) and Montana Jordan are also part of the cast.
 According to IMDb, Revord will play the younger version of Sheldon’s twin sister Missy, Barber will play Sheldon’s father George and Jordan will play Sheldon’s older brother George Jr.

-This news sounds kind of exciting at first, because who doesn't want more Big Bang and Sheldon Cooper?
-Well, if you're a fan of neither, then you don't, but many dedicated viewers would probably welcome more of both with open arms.
+This news sounds kind of exciting at first, because who doesn’t want more Big Bang and Sheldon Cooper?
+If you’re a fan of neither, then you don’t, but many dedicated viewers would probably welcome more of both with open arms.
 That said, the prequel may not actually be the best idea, and this is coming from an avid watcher and lover of TBBT and Sheldon Cooper.